trystan2k/dotfiles/README.md

 ## General Information

 **Warning** The idea of this repository is to be a reference to others. **NEVER** run the installation script or any other script without reading it first and adjust according to your needs.
 This is my very personal configuration and may not be suitable for you.
-I highly recommend you to fork or clone and edit this repo before try it.
-I am not responsible for any problem it may cause to you.
+I highly recommend you fork or clone and edit this repo before trying it.
+I am not responsible for any problem it may cause you.
 Use at your own risk!

-This script setup a MacOS (tested in Catalina 10.15.x) or a Linux (tested in Elementary OS Hera 5.1).
-It basically install the same softwares
+This script set up a MacOS (tested in Catalina 10.15.x) or a Linux (tested in Elementary OS Hera 5.1).
-(if available for the OS) and do the dotfiles symlink to the home folder.
-Specificaly for MacOS, it also do some initial configuration like add icons to the Dock, set languages, etc.
+It installs the same software (if available for the OS) and do the dotfiles symlink to the home folder.
+Specifically for MacOS, it also does some initial configuration like adding icons to the Dock, set languages, etc.

 ## Installation